Vietnam and Cambodia Overland Tour

 Day 4 - Can Tho - the Mekong Delta

 Morning visit to Cai Be’s traditional floating market from where we’ll continue by boat through the Delta’s myriad waterways with stops at some of the region’s cottage industries and fruit orchards.
 Arrival in Vinh Long and a canoe tour of the former Vietcong jungle base at Xe Quit.
-After lunch, we’ll head for Can Tho with the time at leisure to explore this friendly riverside town.
+After lunch, we’ll head for Can Tho with some time at leisure to explore this friendly riverside town.

 Overnight: Can Tho Transport: Minibus, Boat, Meals: B, L,